Firewall Rules

 /ip/firewall/filter print where comment~"crowdsec-bouncer"# chain=input action=drop src-address-list=crowdsec-banned# in-interface=ether1 log=no# comment="crowdsec-bouncer:filter-input-input-v4 @cs-routeros-bouncer"Rule placement

-# Rules appear at the top of the firewall:/ip/firewall/filter print# 0 chain=input action=drop src-address-list=crowdsec-banned ...# 1 chain=forward action=drop src-address-list=crowdsec-banned ...# 2 ... (your other rules)Rule identification
+# Rules appear near the configured location; retry or fallback placement can choose a later valid target./ip/firewall/filter print# 0 chain=input action=drop src-address-list=crowdsec-banned ...# 1 chain=forward action=drop src-address-list=crowdsec-banned ...# 2 ... (your other rules)Rule identification

 Section titled “Rule identification”Rules are identified by a structured comment: